maralorn/nix-output-monitor/README.md

 **Warning:** The displayed build tree might be incomplete with new-style commands like `nix build` for nix versions <2.10.

-The `nom` binary (starting from version 2.0) behaves like a `nix` drop in, with much more colorful output, for the following commands:
+The `nom` binary (starting from version 2.0) behaves as a `nix` drop in, with much more colorful output, for the following commands:

 `nom build <args>`: Behaves like `nix build <args>`.
 `nom shell <args>`: Behaves like `nix shell <args>`.